smallbigcake/CybersecurityStudy/CISSP/domain/1-security-and-risk-management.md

 * Motion pictures and other audiovisual works
 * Sound recordings
 * Architectural works

+#### Digital Millennium Copyright Act (DMCA)

+In 1998, Congress recognized the rapidly changing digital landscape that was stretching the reach of existing copyright law.
+To help meet this challenge, it enacted the hotly debated Digital Millennium Copyright Act (DMCA).
+The DMCA also serves to bring U.S. copyright law into compliance with terms of two World Intellectual Property Organization (WIPO) treaties.

+The first major provision of the DMCA is the prohibition of attempts to circumvent copyright protection mechanisms placed on a protected work by the copyright holder.
+This clause was designed to protect copy-prevention mechanisms placed on digital media such as compact discs (CDs) and digital video discs (DVDs).
+The DMCA provides for penalties of up to $1 million and 10 years in prison for repeat offenders.
+Nonprofit institutions such as libraries and schools are exempted from this provision.

+The DMCA also limits the liability of internet service providers (ISPs) when their circuits are used by criminals violating the copyright law.
+The DMCA recognizes that ISPs have a legal status similar to the “common carrier” status of telephone companies and does not hold them liable for the “transitory activities” of their users.

+To qualify for this exemption, the service provider’s activities must meet the following requirements (quoted directly from the Digital Millennium Copyright Act of 1998, U.S. Copyright Office Summary, December 1998):

+* The transmission must be initiated by a person other than the provider.
+* The transmission, routing, provision of connections, or copying must be carried out by an automated technical process without selection of material by the service provider.
+* The service provider must not determine the recipients of the material.
+* Any intermediate copies must not ordinarily be accessible to anyone other than anticipated recipients and must not be retained for longer than reasonably necessary.
+* The material must be transmitted with no modification to its content.

 ### Trade Secrets
 A trade secret is a proprietary formula, process, practice, or combination of information that a company has exclusive rights to.